autistic-symposium/mev-toolkit/oracles/twap.md

 <br>

-* anasset’s time-weighted average price (TWAP) is the measure of an asset’s average price over a predetermined period of time (any specified duration).
+* an asset’s time-weighted average price (TWAP) is the measure of an asset’s average price over a predetermined period of time (any specified duration).
 * TWAP trading algorithms seek to optimize average price while executing over a specified time period.
 * generally used to execute large orders that are expected to have significant market impact.